 Powder snow as far as the eye can see: the Marmolada is a powder snow paradise for freeriders and freeskiers alike!
 With powdery descents guaranteed from November to May, you’re sure to kick up a dramatic cloud of purest white as you carve your way down the slopes.

 Marmolada ski school: who ever heard of learning to ski on a glacier?
 The Marmolada ski school hones your technique and shows you how to make truly crisp turns, with group tutorials and one-to-one sessions available.
 After a few hours of instruction, you’ll be ready to take on “La Bellunese”.

 Not brought your equipment with you?
 The ski rental shops at the feet of Marmolada Glacier are sure to offer the right gear for your ski trip.
 Lighten your load by hiring your equipment on site and zooming down the glacier on freshly waxed skis.

 As the Marmolada Glacier is accessed via Arabba, this ski pass is valid for both of these ski resorts in the Dolomites.
 Pass holders are free to take on some 63 kilometres of slopes across all difficulty levels.

 Tip: if you are looking to explore beyond the glacier and the Arabba ski resort, Dolomiti Superski recommends the all-access ski pass that covers the entire ski circuit.
 Enjoy unlimited use of twelve ski resorts, 1,200 kilometres of slopes and stunning views of the mountain landscape up in the Dolomites.

 One of the essential elements of any ski trip is the chance to take a break and replenish your strength with a hot meal.
-The mountain huts at the Marmolada Glacier ski resort focus on regional and traditional dishes – follow these up with a fluffy Kaiserschmarren shredded pancake and a strong cappuccino and you’ll be good to go!
+The mountain huts in the Marmolada area focus on regional and traditional dishes – follow these up with a fluffy Kaiserschmarren shredded pancake and a strong cappuccino and you’ll be good to go!